 The registration process begins by completing the "Candidate Committee Electronic Filing Form" and mailing or delivering the form to the Commission's office at 235 South Beretania Street, Room 300, Honolulu, Hawaii 96813.
 The form is available on the Commission's website under "Candidate Committees," click on "Forms."
 The candidate, chairperson, and treasurer must sign the form.
-By signing this form, the candidate and treasurer acknowledges and certifies that the information on all reports electronically filed online are true, complete, and accurate.
 The Commission will email a username and password to the email address provided on the form.